NadeemA23/GeneralQuiz/README.md

 - Used as the development environment.

 [Balsamiq](https://www.figma.com/)
-- Used to create the wireframes for the project.
+- Used to create the wire-frames for the project.

 [WebDev](https://courses.webdevsimplified.com/)
 - Watched a few tutorials for ideas.